local-projects/ofxSocketIO/README.md

 `ofxSocketIO` is an ofxaddon that wraps [`socket.io-client-cpp`](https://github.com/socketio/socket.io-client-cpp). **It is still under ~~active~~ development.**

 *NOTE: On Windows, this addon only supports 32-bit Release builds.
-The Visual Studio 2019 example provided is for this use.*
+The Visual Studio 2019 example provided is for this use.
+It is believed that this lib is socketio version `2.3.0`*

 ### Installation